Saturday, March 15, 2025

 Review: Uncle Vanya at Berkeley Rep

 Inna purchased tickets to Berkeley Rep's new production of Chekhov's Uncle Vanya.
 We were pleasantly surprised and have not been to Berkeley Rep for a long time.
-Berkeley itself was also cleaner than the last time I had visited.
+Berkeley itself was also cleaner than when I last visited.

-We really enjoyed this dramatic performance, and the acting by Hugh Bonneville was excellent (as expected).
+We really enjoyed this dramatic performance, and Hugh Bonneville's acting was excellent (as expected).

 Here are more details about Uncle Vanya (courtesy of Perplexity AI):